Scientific Name

 How to Grow and Care

-It needs a strong, bright light.
-They can withstand full summer sun once acclimated.
+It needs intense, bright light.
+Once acclimated, it can withstand full summer sun.
 In the winter, provide bright light.
 It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C) but will survive down to 40 °F (4.5 °C).
 Feed with a cactus fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.

 See more at How to Grow and Care for Aloe.